 To support a larger number of oral presentations, we will be offering both ordinary talk slots (i.e. 20min talk + 10min questions) and shorter ‘flash’ talk slots (i.e. 10 min talk + 5min questions).
 Ordinary length talks are well suited to presenting a comprehensive series of experiments or complex data that lead to novel theoretical advances or insights.
 Shorter talks are best suited to presenting empirical data from smaller/earlier-stage projects.
 When submitting your abstract, you will be asked to indicate which talk type you are submitting for – please think carefully which is the best fit for your work when planning your abstract.

-Abstracts should include a statement of the results of experimental work that has been completed prior to abstract submission, rather than vague generalities.
-It is expected that presentations incorporate some unpublished work.
+Abstracts should include a statement of the results of experimental work that has been completed prior to abstract submission, rather than vague generalities describing work in progress.
+It is expected that presentations incorporate results from some unpublished work.
 Please see below for the guidelines for Research Plan Posters.

 Members are requested to submit abstracts with:

 - A title